-Self-harm can result in serious injuries and sometimes even death.
-Talk to someone, call a doctor, or call 000 right away if you or someone you know is injured, and you’re worried.
+Self-harm can result in serious injuries and sometimes even in death.
+Talk to someone, call a doctor, or call 000 immediately if you or someone you know has injured themselves and you’re worried about them.

 Why do people self-harm?

-We all need to learn to manage and regulate difficult feelings and emotions – it’s a part of growing up.
-But some people can find it particularly hard, and their emotions – feelings like guilt, sadness and self-hatred - can feel completely overwhelming.
-It might seem like self-harm can help to manage these emotions in the short term, but it can be really dangerous and have a negative impact in the long term.
+It might feel like self-harm can help in managing these emotions in the short term, but it can be really dangerous and could have a negative impact in the long term.

 - to try and express complicated or hidden feelings